Nutricatch/nutricatch-backend/README.md

 ## Authentication

 Login and register endpoints are available to get an access token.
 This token is required to access the rest of the API.
-The token is valid for 1 hour.
+The token is valid for 7 days.

 ```
 POST https://examplehost:3000/auth/login